 Geometry Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.
+Cluster: Understand and apply the Pythagorean Theorem

 Cluster: Understand and apply the Pythagorean Theorem.

 Standards Clarifications KY.8.G.6 Explain a proof of the Pythagorean Theorem and its converse.
 Students verify, using a model, the sum of the squares of the legs is MP.3, MP.7 equal to the square of the hypotenuse in a right triangle.
 Students understand if the sum of the squares of the two smaller legs is equal to the square of the third leg, then the triangle is a right triangle.
-Coherence KY.7.G.6 $\rightarrow$ KY.8.G.6 $\rightarrow$ KY.HS.G.11 KY.8.G.7 Apply the Pythagorean Theorem to determine unknown side Students apply the Pythagorean Theorem to mathematical real-world lengths in right triangles in real-world and mathematical problems in problems.
+Coherence KY.7.G.6→ KY.8.G.6→KY.HS.G.11 KY.8.G.7 Apply the Pythagorean Theorem to determine unknown side Students apply the Pythagorean Theorem to mathematical real-world lengths in right triangles in real-world and mathematical problems in problems.
 For example, finding the width of a television given the two and three dimensions. length and diagonal distance (two-dimensional) and the distance from MP.1, MP.2, MP.4 the top left rear corner of a prism to the bottom right front corner of the prism (three-dimensional).
 Coherence KY.8.G.7→KY.HS.G.12 KY.8.G.8 Apply the Pythagorean Theorem to find the distance between Students calculate distances on the coordinate plane between two two points in a coordinate system. non-vertical or non-horizontal points by applying the Pythagorean MP.5, MP.6 Theorem.
 Students calculate distances between two non-vertical or non-horizontal points not given on a coordinate plane by applying the Pythagorean Theorem to absolute horizontal and vertical distances the student calculates.
-KY.HS.G.19 Coherence KY.8.G.8→ KY.HS.G.21 Attending to the Standards for Mathematical Practice By explaining a proof of the Pythagorean Theorem and its converse, students are constructing and defending arguments as to why the relationship is true ( MP.3 ).
-The structure inherent in the use of the Theorem is a set of guidelines students seek to apply when applying the Theorem to right triangle relationships ( MP.7 ).
-Students make sense of the world around them by applying the Pythagorean Theorem in a variety allows students to reason about the relationships (MP.2).
-Extending knowledge of the Pythagorean Theorem to the coordinate plane gives students another tool to prove the relationship exists and to apply the relationship to quantitative tasks (MP.5).
-Attending to precision is inherent in the study of this cluster, as a discussion will inevitably occur involving leaving a solution in terms of a radical, or a rational approximation ( $\sqrt{50}$ vs. 7.07106...)(MP.6).
+KY.HS.G.19 Coherence KY.8.G.8→ KY.HS.G.21

+By explaining a proof of the Pythagorean Theorem and its converse, students are constructing and defending arguments as to why the relationship is true (MP.3).
+The structure inherent in the use of the Theorem is a set of guidelines students seek to apply when applying the Theorem to right triangle relationships (MP.7).
+Students make sense of the world around them by applying the Pythagorean Theorem in a variety of ways (MP.1).
+Investigation into Pythagorean Triples and the relationships among similar triangles with the same ratio of Pythagorean Triples